 Knock down clothes line; shred grandmother’s robe.
 Pay $30.

 For a short while this summer, I’ve been working with a rising ninth-grader, Hat (not his real name), establishing and repairing his foundational math concepts and skills.
-For one of our episodes, I taught operations with negative numbers using an idea I that I had left undeveloped since I’d thought about it almost a year ago (during the New Blogger Initiation festival!).
+For one of our episodes, I taught operations with negative numbers using an idea that I’d left undeveloped since I’d thought about it almost a year ago (during the New Blogger Initiation festival!).
 At the time, I wasn’t sure about Casino Zero’s working mechanism, mostly because I didn’t need one.
 Now I needed one.

 Hat is an entrepreneurial number rocket with access to a riding lawn mower, making semi-mad stacks of cash this season.
 A simple story and board-game model provided all the control I needed.
 Here’s the set-up: